Toby the Pup

 Toby the Pup is an animated cartoon character created by animators Sid Marcus, Dick Huemer, and Art Davis.
-He starred in a series of early sound shorts produced by Charles B. Mintz for RKO Radio Pictures.
+He starred in a series of early sound shorts produced by Charles Mintz's Screen Gems for RKO Radio Pictures.
 The series lasted from 1930 to 1931.
 Twelve cartoons were produced, though some are still considered to be lost.
 The character was voiced by Dick Huemer.
-All of the cartoons fell into the public domain in the 1950s.
+All of the character's cartoons fell into the public domain in the 1950s due to the copyrights not being renewed.

 History

 In 1930, Charles Mintz, while simultaneously producing the Krazy Kat cartoon series for Columbia, decided to create an additional series to be distributed through RKO Radio Pictures.
 He hired two Fleischer animators, Dick Huemer and Sid Marcus, and assigned them to work with Art Davis to create the new series.
 Marcus, who worked for the Mintz studio when it was still located in New York City, devised Toby the Pup.
 Toby was very similar to Fleischer's Bimbo in both personality and character design.
 He wore a custodian hat and a pair of shoes that looked like dog feet.

 Despite the series' success, it concluded after only twelve films; most likely because of RKO's ties with the Van Beuren studio.
 However, by the time the series ended, Mintz was already negotiating with Columbia for backing on a second cartoon series to be headed again by Huemer, Marcus, and Davis.
 For this series, Huemer devised a new character, a small boy named Scrappy.

 Today, only eight of the Toby cartoons are known to exist.